flaxdrop/ChasChallenge/docs/API-DOCUMENTATION.md

 ### Available endpoints on Swagger

-When the server is running, navigate to: http://localhost:3000/api-docs/
+When the server is running, navigate to url /api-docs